Unionization in the tech sector: United States

 From 1974 to 1983, the United Electrical (UE) formed a Silicon Valley Electronics Organizing Committee (EOC), which was made up of 1 full time staffer and a dedicated network of rank and file from National Semiconductor, Siltec, Fairchild, Siliconix, Semimetals, and others.
-They had a newsletter called "The Union Voice" in three languages English, Spanish and Tagalog.
+They had a newsletter called "The Union Voice" in English, Spanish and Tagalog languages.

 Between 1970 and 2016, a patchwork of IBM worker initiatives formed including the National Black Workers Alliance, IBM Workers United and Alliance@IBM.

-From 2014 to 2020, various Amazon worker initiatives have unsuccessfully sought union recognition in different Amazon warehouses, most recently in Bessemer, Alabama.
+Since 2014, various Amazon worker initiatives have largely unsuccessfully sought union recognition in different Amazon warehouses.
 In 2021, members of Teamsters voted at a convention to form an 'Amazon division' to make it a strategic priority.

 Unionization has picked up speed since 2019 as several unions have successfully launched initiatives to organize tech workers, such as the Communications Workers of America, United Steel Workers and Office and Professional Employees International Union.

-National Unions Actively Organizing in Tech

-In September 2019, the United Steel Workers organized HCL workers who were sub contractors for Google Pittsburgh and subsequently launched.
+In March 2019, 5 employees of npm, Inc. were laid off, 4 of whom were involved in organizing for a union.
+In July, npm settled with three employees for $105,000 after they filed a complaint with the NLRB alleging retaliation.

+In February 2020, 14 Instacart part-time (<30 hours) in-store shopper employees voted to form a union with UFCW, in the first app based union in the nation.
+One year later, in January 2021, Instacart announced it is laying off 2,000 employees including all 10 remaining unionized workers.

+United Steel Workers

+In September 2019, 80 vendor contractors of Google Shopping at the outsourcing company HCL Technologies voted to form a union with Pittsburgh United Steel Workers, making it the first successful tech union for office based workers.
+Two years later, HCL and 65 workers ratified a three-year collective bargaining agreement, one of the first in tech industry.